Khan/math-input/README.md

 A live demo is available via [GitHub Pages](http://khan.github.io/math-input/).
 You can configure some of the keypad's behaviors, along with the set of active keys, via the [editor](http://khan.github.io/math-input/custom.html).

-Note that, as the input and keypad only respond to touch events, you'll need to enable mobile emulation mode (e.g., as supported by Chrome) in order to use the keypad in a desktop browser.
+Note that, as the input and keypad only respond to touch events, you'll need to enable mobile emulation (e.g., as supported by Chrome) in order to use the keypad in a desktop browser.

 To run the demo locally, clone the repo, `npm install`, `npm run watch`, and open the `index.html` page.
 The local behaviors can similarly be customized via the editor @ `custom.html`.